meetHereApp/meetHere/README.md

 [meetHere](http://ayazhafiz.com/meetHere) an [internationally acclaimed, award-winning](http://www.cnbc.com/2016/11/17/10-of-the-worlds-hottest-start-ups-in-2016.html?slide=3) startup that is transcending physical networking by using location and open-table APIs to find areas of equal opportunity and optimal engagement for you and your friends.

 ### What is this repo?
 meetHere is making a new web application to supplement and eventually replace our existing Android and iOS applications.
-This is for testing only.
+Currently for testing only.
 We'll see you soon.
 <br>
 ![lmao](http://forthebadge.com/images/badges/uses-html.svg)&nbsp;&nbsp;&nbsp;&nbsp;<img src="http://forthebadge.com/images/badges/made-with-swift.svg" height=35>
 <br>